Study Abroad Program Overview

 Internships, Research, and Independent Study

 Research for academic credit is possible for students on the Year program only.
-Undergraduate research projects at UCM are part of the PEERS project in which students explore new ways of research and learning through peer, staff, and academic collaboration.
-If you are interested in participating in PEERS research you should contact the International Relations Officer upon acceptance to UCM.
+Undergraduate research projects at UCM are part of the MaRBLe program in which students explore new ways of research and learning through peer, staff, and academic collaboration.
+If you are interested in participating in MaRBLe research you should contact the International Relations Officer upon acceptance to UCM.
 The details of your project will be finalized upon arrival.

 At this time academic internships are not available to UCEAP students.